benradstone/wandisco-documentation/docs/quickstarts/troubleshooting/hdp_sandbox_troubleshooting.md

 ### No Route to Host after docker container restart

-After restarting a single docker container, such as the HDP Sandbox, you may encounter connectivity issues between Fusion and the Sandbox.
+After restarting a single docker container, such as the HDP Sandbox, you may encounter connectivity issues between LiveData Plane and the Sandbox.

 The internal IP address of the container can change when restarting the container.
-This can cause the `No Route to Host` error as Fusion will have cached the old address.
+This can cause the `No Route to Host` error as LiveData Plane will have cached the old address.

 To resolve, you must restart all containers within the `fusion-docker-compose` directory: